Jerry-Mang/jerry-infrastructure-lab/projects/Project-08-Ruijie-EW1200R-Mesh-Deployment-and-Cloud-Management.md

 The deployment also highlighted the importantce of Layer 3 design considerations, particularly WAN and LAN subnet separation when NAT services are enabled.

-The sutomatic subnet conflict detection feature within ReyeeOS provided additional insight into how modern networking platforma protect administrators from common configuration mistakes.
+The automatic subnet conflict detection feature within ReyeeOS provided additional insight into how modern networking platforma protect administrators from common configuration mistakes.

+This project also demonstrated how modern wireless mesh solutions can be rapidly deployed and remotely managed through cloud-based platforms without requiring advanced wireless controller infrastructure.